plops/cl-cpp-generator2/example/122_rational_type/README.md

 - std::ratio is only for compile time. there doesn't seem to be standard rational type for c++ (except by pulling in boost)

+- just remember to multiply first and then divide